Book an Appointment

 • How frequently should you visit an osteopath?

-• Is it possible to get rid of sciatica using an osteopathic treatment?
+• Is it possible to get rid of sciatica using an osteopathic approach?

 • Is it possible for TCM osteopathy to make you feel worse?